interkosmos/fortran-sdl2/README.md

 SDL_mixer | 2.0.4_2
 SDL_ttf   | 2.0.15

-The interfaces have been built successfully with GNU Fortran 9, but other modern compilers should work as well.
+The interfaces have been built successfully with GNU Fortran 9 on FreeBSD 12 and IFORT 19.1 on CentOS 8, but other modern compilers should work as well.
 In most cases, a Fortran 2003 compiler is sufficient.

 Install SDL 2.0, [SDL_image 2.0](https://www.libsdl.org/projects/SDL_image/),
 [SDL_mixer 2.0](https://www.libsdl.org/projects/SDL_mixer/), and